xiaoke2000/zhaofeng-shu33.github.io/detail/2018_autumn_week_7.md

 ## Nov.
 1st Planning
 1. Wechat articles collection stopped because of unauthorized account of "Beautiful Soul"
 1. PSP project is in progress

+## Nov.
+1st Night Planning
+1. configuration for locally build for linux, travis ci build for linux for PSP
+1. Learn webhook technology
+1. Install Ubuntu 18.04 on USB